Vardoge/synq-getting-started/issue_tracker/schedule.md

 ### Daily Standups

-This is conducted daily either in person or via slack using `geekbot`.
+This is conducted daily on slack using `geekbot` and in person at SYNQ HQ in Oslo at 1pm (Tues-Fri).
 The questions are

 * what we did yesterday (and did it differ than what we planned)
 * what we plan to do today